 Dear flowerbossa,

+Thank you for your message of sympathy.
 Not only Japanese sisters like satovic, but many friends from Korea and around world have sent me messages of encouragement, and as always I feel so grateful for the kindness of BSJ chingus.

 With this recent earthquake, both my husband’s and my own immediate family have survived, but many of my relatives and friends have had their homes washed away and many even lost their lives.

+Still, when I call them or e-mail them, they respond with a tough attitude.
 I cannot help but feel respect for how they accept the present situation and how they are bravely setting out to restore the devastated land.
+But in their hearts, they hold deep sorrow and anxiety.

 I too intend to be by their side and do what I can until we can resurrect our city.